Embers of Care.

 Adeni and Meenu

-This artwork tells the stories of Adeni and Meenu, two migrant healthcare workers exemplifying the strength and transformation of the migrant experience in the UK.
+This artwork shares the journeys of Adeni and Meenu, two migrant healthcare workers whose lives show resilience and transformation.

 -